sinankalkan/CENG501-Spring2021/project_BarutcuDemir/readme.md

 ![Validation Curves](https://user-images.githubusercontent.com/62503047/127185236-5c748f9c-98ea-4acf-bfdd-908f985aca9f.png)

+*Figure 1: Training and Validation Loss Curves of Transformer Network for Style Transfer*

 The step numbers here are not the real steps, rather they are the intervals for reporting the losses to Weights and Biases.

 ### For De-En translation:

-Setup Component | The authors | Us
+*Table 2: Transformer Parameters for Translation* Setup Component | The authors | Us
 ------------ | ------------- | -------------
 Optimizer | - | AdamW